To ensure that no power goes unchecked, and that all citizens are afforded equal protection under the law.

-Human Rights Commission meetings are open to the public and are scheduled from 6:30 p.m. - 8:30 p.m. on the third Thursday of the month, summer excluded.
+Human Rights Commission meetings are open to the public and are generally scheduled from 5:30 p.m. - 7:00 p.m. on the third Thursday of the month, summer excluded.
+Please check the Town calendar for date and time of the next meeting.
 Meetings are held at the Bangs Community Center in the South Meeting Room 101.

 Matthew Charity, Chair

 Appointed by the Select Board: 9 members / 3 year term

 Commissioners are Amherst residents appointed to rotating 3 year terms by the Select Board.
 If you are interested in becoming a Commissioner, please complete and submit the Citizen Activity Form.
 In addition to Commission meetings, membership involves networking with other social justice groups, planning and conducting public events, advocacy, and promotion of the mission.
 At full capacity, the Commission has nine members.

 The Commission presented the 12th annual Human Rights Heroes awards at a luncheon on Saturday, June 18th, 2016.
 Recognized were Amherst area youth who have shown an ability to love and care for one another through demonstrated acts of kindness, unselfishness, social courage or community service.